PromptShield logo PromptShield

 Severity: MEDIUM

-Detects Base64 strings that decode into readable ASCII text.
+Detects Base64 sequences that decode into human-readable text.

 Example: